ruitaiS/capstone-1/README.md

 ## Preprocessing:
 The provided template code downloads the MovieLens dataset and splits the data into `edx` and `final_holdout_test` dataframes, with a proportion of `p = 0.1` for the latter.

-The `edx` set is split into five folds using `createFolds`, with the `rating` column assigned as the response vector to ensure that rating values are equally distributed among each fold.
+The `edx` set is then split into five folds using `createFolds`, with the `rating` column assigned as the response vector to ensure that rating values are equally distributed among each fold.
 Each fold is an equal length list of unique, non-overlapping indices corresponding to rows from the `edx` set.

 The `generate_splits` function accepts a `fold_index` parameter designating one of the five folds as the test set, and the remaining folds are merged together to form the training set.
 The two sets are passed to the `consistency_check` function before being assigned as the `test_df` and `train_df` dataframes.